zwallace425/SARS-CoV-2_Pipeline/README.md

 ## Files:

-When running the pipeline to score covariates with the GISAID metadata file, compute time is no more than 15 minutes.
+When running the pipeline to score covariants with the GISAID metadata file, compute time is no more than 15 minutes.
 When running the pipeline on FASTA files that includes a batch download for a single month, compute time will be a few hours.

 The following are key files in the "scripts" directory: